 Glacier Trek Adventure to Spencer Glacier:

 MINIMUM of 4 Guests required to book this trip.
 This trip is limited to only 10 guests per outing, with a max guide to guest ratio of 1 to 4.
-This trip is often private per booking party.
+This trip is most often private per booking party.

 This trip is available departing from Anchorage or Girdwood on the Alaska Railroad’s Coastal Classic Train.

 Glacier Trek Access: Access for 2020 and 2021 was by raft & so for all trips we utilized both kayaks & rafts for each group.
 This trip is suitable for ages 10 and older.
 Guests not comfortable paddling kayaks can go in a raft.
 Rafts are powered by a guide rowing, whereas kayaks are paddled by guests.

 RIDE Both Glacier Discovery & Coastal Classic AK Railroad Trains: This tour utilizes 2 Alaska Railroad trains: The Glacier Discovery Train & Coastal Classic Train.
 Ride the Coastal Classic in the morning to the Spencer Glacier Whistle Stop, and return via the Glacier Discovery Train.

 Glacier Trek Itinerary: